Diman1988/upload-images-converter/README.md

 <h1>Upload Images Converter</h1>

-Crop and convert images from image/\* to webp, jpg, png on client side before upload them to a server
+Crop and convert images from image/\* to webp, jpg, png on client side before upload them to a server.
+Script crops an image by center with proportion from options resolution and scales it.
+!!Important some browsers don't convert to webp and return png file
+---
 ## Options

 <div>